 Cloud infrastructure affords organizations tremendous amounts of flexibility and agility in managing business IT assets.
 Administrators can allocate resources based on current business trends, and quickly respond to requirements or opportunities with quick deployments of new applications, all without the barriers to entry and overhead maintenance costs associated with managing their own servers.
 With all of these benefits, it’s no surprise that more and more business IT assets are residing in the cloud.

 However, despite the clear benefits cloud environments provide, neglectful management of your organization’s attack surface can create new vectors that could be targeted by malicious attackers.

-To prevent this from happening, you must maintain inventory of and visibility into your organization’s Internet-facing assets, but this is a challenge that grows as more and more cloud-hosted assets come online.
+To prevent this from happening, you must practice attack surface management to maintain inventory of and visibility into your organization’s Internet-facing assets, but this is a challenge that grows as more and more cloud-hosted assets come online.
 Everyday events like employee turnover and new business endeavors can exacerbate the challenge even further.

 Consider these scenarios where undiscovered resources lead to a data breach.

 Your organization has just finished a big migration from traditional server racks to the cloud.
 You’ve penetration tested the main applications and passed with flying colors, but an internal management portal was also migrated to the cloud without being included in any of the transitional security testing.

 While the portal application was probably secure enough to be running internally, an attacker discovers it as part of the organization’s perimeter and notices missing security controls on the login page.
 Using brute-force or dictionary password attacks, the attacker is able to bypass the portal login and access confidential internal information.